Hops (Pi Jiu Hua)

 Meridians: Heart, Liver, Stomach

-Key TCM Actions & Medicinal Uses: Clears Heat/Calms Shen: insomnia, palpations, unrest, ringing in the ears fever in the Shao Yang Stage.
-Regulates Liver Qi: nervous tension, spasmodic asthma, scanty urine, pain, hot flashes, poor appetite, fatigue.
-Promotes urination/Softens Stones: urinary tract infections.
-Reduces Inflammation/Clears Toxins: boils, herpes, eczema, ringworm, scurvy, acne.
+Medicinal Uses: Insomnia, palpations, unrest, ringing in the ears fever in the Shao Yang Stage, nervous tension, spasmodic asthma, scanty urine, pain, hot flashes, poor appetite, fatigue, urinary tract infections, boils, herpes, eczema, ringworm, scurvy, acne.

-Parts Most Frequently Used: Dried Flowers, The Hop, (Cone and Grain of Hop Flowers)
+Parts Most Frequently Used: Dried Flower, The Hop, (Cone and Grain of the Hop Flower)